 While it does have gas, water and venting requirements to be met for its installation, and this may cost some money, in the long run, it helps you save energy and consequent utility bills.
 Its wall mounted controller lets you set your desired water temperature and displays both water in and water out temperatures and water flow rate.
 Just set your desired water temperature and there’s no need of any additional mixing of hot and cold water.

-- Small capacity tankless water heater which fits anywhere
+- Small capacity heater which fits anywhere

 - Enables constant monitoring of temperature through its inlet and outlet thermistors